MultithreadCorner/Hydra.Python/docs/project_report.rst

 for supporting up-to 10 particles.

 Now the PhaseSpace class was working perfectly!
-Next step was to create a series of test cases and documentation and of-course the example of PhaseSpace class in action.
+Next step was to create a series of test cases, documentation, and of-course the example of PhaseSpace class in action.
 The remaining algorithms that I named at the start of the article are left to implement.